 Start With Big Picture / Long Term Goals

-Put a 5 or 10-year timeline around these goals – they should be big and exciting.
+With long-term goals, you want to put a 5 or 10-year timeline around these goals.
+They should be big and exciting.

 Next, Get Detailed Actionable Step Goals / Short Term Goals

-Branding – Your look, your feel, your image, your health and/or your pitch, bio, unveiling your story, etc.
+Branding – This includes your look, feel, image, and/or your health.
+It can also be your pitch, bio, unveiling your story, etc.

 Marketing – What will you do for your marketing?
 Will you be hiring an assistant or a company to help?

-Newsletter – Creating and sending it 12 – 24 times a year (1-2 times a month).
-Also getting the numbers up on your mailing list while flushing out the inactive emails addresses on the list.
+Newsletter – Creating and sending it 12 – 24 times a year (1-2 times a month) is a very great way of not only keeping your audience in the loop, but is also an attainable goal.
+Also, you’ll want to set a goal on getting the numbers up on your mailing list while flushing out the inactive emails addresses on the list.

-Website – How is it at this point Building a new one, diversifying your online presence, or re-branding?
+Website – How is your website looking?
+Is it time to build a new one, diversify your online presence, or re-brand?

-Social Media – When was the last time you took stock in your overall social media goals Instagram?
+Social Media – When was the last time you took stock in your overall social media goals?
+More specifically, Instagram?

-Music PR – Getting covered on online outlets (blogs, podcasts, websites).
+Music PR – This includes getting coverage on online outlets (blogs, podcasts, websites).
 Are people talking about you in the blogosphere?

-Booking – Touring or local gigs?
+Booking – Are you thinking about touring or playing local gigs?
 Maybe a combination of both?

-Downloads, Streams & Merch Sales – What will you release, distribute, and sell?
+Downloads, Streams & Merch Sales – What will you release, distribute, and sell and where?
 What are your goal numbers around these?

-Licensing – Will you work towards this in the near future in this domain
+Licensing – Will you work towards this in the near future in this domain?
+In other words, are you wishing to have your music available for others to use with proper licensing?

-Expanding and Maintaining Your Fan Base – How will you focus on new fan outreach, but still acknowledge and appreciate those who have been true fans of yours for years?
+Expanding and Maintaining Your Fan Base – How will you focus on new fan outreach while still acknowledging and appreciating those who have been true fans of yours for years?

 Team – Will you be trying to get a manager or a booking agent?

-Writing & Recording – Songwriting or recording an album or EP in the coming months?
+Writing & Recording – Are you going to be songwriting or recording an album or EP in the coming months?

-Instruments & Learning – Buying a new instrument or taking lessons?
+Instruments & Learning – Will you be buying a new instrument or taking lessons?

-Time Management – How will you manage to balance your time to make sure you can focus on your musical goals?
+Time Management – Find a way you can manage and balance your time to make sure you can focus on your musical goals.

 Money – How much money would you honestly and realistically like to earn a year?